parthsastry/CS419-Course-Project/README.md

 ### CS419 Final Project: Group ML Bois :)
-#### Team members: Abir Mehta, Gagan Jain, Parth Shastry, Tanul Gupta
+#### Team members: Abir Mehta, Gagan Jain, Parth Sastry, Tanul Gupta

 Our project is to create an intelligent agent that learns to play the atari game Breakout by using a Double Deep Q-network along with experience replay.